atamis/atamis.me/content/projects/hexdecks/_index.md

 lets you jump over obstacles and take another action before your enemies.
 Every time you play a card, you draw a card, keeping your hand full of potential.

-Created by Dan Marsh, Nick Care, Andrew Amis, Robert Tomcik, and Dan Karcher.
+Created by Dan Marsh, Nick Care, Azrea Amis, Robert Tomcik, and Dan Karcher.

 Can you beat the game without taking damage?
 We couldn't.

 ## <a href="/downloads/hexdecks-windows.zip">Download for Windows</a>

 [Github](https://github.com/atamis/hexdecks)

 ![Hexdecks' main menu](/images/hexdecks/hexdecks_main_menu.png)
 ![A level-ending warpgate](/images/hexdecks/hexdecks_warpgate.png)
 ![The Subsea Volcano level](/images/hexdecks/hexdecks_subsea_volcano.png)
 ![The Decrepit Crypt level](/images/hexdecks/hexdecks_decrepit_crypt.png)